 It is very important to stay healthy as you get older - keeping your body and mind healthy will help prevent illnesses and diseases.
+If you feel your health is suffering as you are finding it harder to keep on top of things, you might want to consider a live-in carer to help support you and keep you as fit and as healthy as you can be.

 Making sure you are active is very significant to keeping healthy.
 To keep physically healthy, it is advised to go out on day trips and to take a walk around your village regularly – it’s never too late to start going for a walk frequently!
 Mentally you can keep active by making puzzles and reading the newspaper.
+A live in care giver can motivate and encourage you to keep fit and active, as well as support you while you are undertaking your activities such as when you take local walks around the neighbourhood.

 Keeping social can help with your health, meeting with family or friends is a great way to keep healthy and helps to keep a positive mood.
 Try out new hobbies like painting, gardening, or getting involved in a local community group - your live-in carer can help you!